knowthyselfBR/Java-BDD-practice/README.md

 # What it is?

-- This is a simple practice project to get used to work on Automation with Java using BDD process.
+- This is a simple compendium of practice projects to get used to work on Automation with Java using BDD process.

 # Which technologies did I use?